rubyguides

 h.fetch(:missing) # => KeyError: key not found: :missing

-Hash.new accepts a block that acts as a default proc.
+Hash.new accepts a block that is a default proc.
 The block is called fresh for each missing key, receiving the hash and the key as arguments:

 h = Hash.new([])